HenronenGIT/HenronenGIT/README.md

 </div>

 ## 🧑🏽‍💻About me
-* ❄️ Currently working at [Slush](https://slush.org/) as a Junior Full Stack Developer
+* ❄️ Currently present at [Slush](https://slush.org/) as a Full Stack Developer
 * 💻 Student at [Hive Helsinki - Coding School](https://www.hive.fi/en/)
 * ⚡️ I keep my mind fresh by:
-	* Reading non-fiction
+	* Reading non-fiction.
-   	* Hitting the gym
+	* Staying up to date on the latest tech.
-	* Staying up to date on the latest tech
+  	* Sport of many kinds.

 <!-- <p align="center" >💻 I'm currently student at a Coding School <a href="https://www.hive.fi/en/"> Hive Helsinki</a>.</p> -->